Batwise home

 Back to blog

-By Batwise Team7 min read
+By Batwise Team12 min read

 Traditional SEO is about ranking.
 You optimize for keywords, earn backlinks, improve page speed, and climb the search engine results pages (SERPs).
 Success means appearing in the top 10 results for your target queries.

 AI search optimization is about being cited.
-When an LLM generates an answer to a user's question, it synthesizes information from its training data and real-time retrieval.
-There's no ranked list — there's a generated response.
+When an LLM generates an answer, it synthesizes information from its training data and real-time retrieval.
+There's no ranked list.
+Instead, there's a single generated response.
 Your brand is either part of that response or it isn't.
+This distinction changes everything about how you approach optimization.

 What Changes